 - Around a column just above a shelf beam connection.
 This is because beam-to-column connection points are typically engineered to hold in excess of 5,000 pounds.

 - Around a column at the point where it connects to a cross-aisle tie.
-These connections are applied to minimize the risk of a single row of rack from becoming unstable and overturning due to a seismic event when the height-to-depth ratio of the rack exceeds 6 to 1, as detailed in Section 8.1 of RMI’s ANSI MH16.1-2012: Specification for the Design, Testing and Utilization of Industrial Steel Storage Racks.
+These connections are applied to minimize the risk of a single row of rack from becoming unstable and overturning due to a seismic event when the height-to-depth ratio of the rack exceeds 6 to 1, as detailed in Section 8.1 of RMI’s ANSI MH16.1: Design, Testing and Utilization of Industrial Steel Storage Racks.

 Best practice is to only tie-off at locations specified by a qualified engineer who has evaluated that these tie-off locations meet the appropriated OSHA capacities.
-Tie-off locations can be identified by the rack manufacturer’s engineering team on the system drawings.
+The rack manufacturer’s engineering team frequently identifies tie-off locations on the system drawings.